RTÉ News reports on two threatened computer viruses which have inflicted damage on organisations worldwide.

 The two viruses, nicknamed 'Data Crime' and 'Jerusalem' were feared to be about to corrupt the information in computers all over the world.

-The first organisation to report the virus was the London-based Royal National Institute for the Blind, which lost most of its programme files.
-Corrie Barrett, RNIB, described the impact of the virus as "horrendous" with months and months of work wiped out.
+The first organisation to report the virus was the London-based Royal National Institute for the Blind (RNIB) which lost most of its programme files.
+Corrie Barrett from the RNIB described the impact of the virus as horrendous with months and months of work wiped out.
 Braille translations and programmes that help blind people to use computers appear to be the worst infected.
 The fear is that the virus will spread to other computers with which the Institute shares files.